 This article was originally published in February 2021, amid the Spring ‘21 release, and opened with the relief that manual sharing had been deployed to Lightning.
 As one of the most highly requested features, the “Sharing” button allows users to share a record with a user or group of users.
 While missing from Salesforce Lightning, users were switching back to Salesforce Classic to do what they needed.

 On the other hand, some features were left behind in Classic.
-These have now been replaced by even better iterations of their predecessors – for example, Account contact roles, are now ‘contacts to multiple accounts’, which I’m sure you will agree, is far superior.
+These have now been replaced by even better iterations of their predecessors.
+For example, account contact roles are now ‘contacts to multiple accounts’, which undoubtedly represents a significant functionality advancement.

-This led me to ask: is anything still missing from Salesforce Lightning?
-Is Salesforce Lightning on parity with Classic?
+As a result, it made me wonder: is anything still missing from Salesforce Lightning?
+Has it achieved parity with Salesforce Classic?

 In releasing the Salesforce Lightning Experience, 2016 was marked as a key milestone in the platform’s history – a complete redesign of the user interface that was touted to truly modernize Salesforce and to support Salesforce for the next 20 years.

 Lightning is not an extension of Classic: “not a reskinning, updates of font and colours…moving to Lightning is a change management experience, it’s not a ‘lift and shift’”.

 Alongside the enhanced interface, ‘Lightning’ also encompasses the Lightning Design System (HTML framework for building components) and the Salesforce Lightning App Builder (declarative app building and Lightning interface customization).

 Compared to Salesforce Classic, its predecessor that had served Salesforce users for over a decade, Lightning supercharges admin/developer capabilities, is scalable, and… sexy.